adaltas/node-shell/doc/usage/extended.md

 ## Examples

+### Flatten mode

-For example, consider an application which register a "config" property for the overall application as well as a `start` command:
+For example, consider an application which register a "config" property for the overall application as well as a `start` command in flatten mode:

 ```js
 require("parameters")({